Building an automated testing system for graphical software using QtTesting

 Test Translator

-The translator module provides users with a fast way to create test files, essentially a macro command for mouse, keyboard, and widget control.
-When users perform certain low-level Qt events such as “mouse movement,” “button press,” “button release,” etc., the generated signals will be captured and converted into higher-level events that can be serialized and played, such as “button activation.”
-The pqWidgetEventTranslator class and its derived classes play an important role in QtTesting.
+The translator module provides users with a fast way to create test files, essentially acting as a macro command for mouse, keyboard, and widget controls.
+When users perform certain low-level Qt actions such as “mouse movement,” “button press,” “button release,” etc., the generated signals will be captured and converted into higher-level events that can be serialized and played, such as “button activation.”
+The pqWidgetEventTranslator class, and its derived classes play an important role in QtTesting.
 The derived classes of pqWidgetEventTranslator need to implement the translateEvent() method to handle Qt events and convert signals into high-level events consisting of two strings: a command and a command parameter (which may be empty).
-Finally, the high-level events are passed to their output container by emitting the recordEvent() signal once or multiple times, and saved to an XML file, completing the recording of a macro command.
+Finally, the high-level events are passed to their output container by emitting the recordEvent() signal once or multiple times.
+This is saved to an XML file, completing the recording of a macro command.

 pqWidgetEventTranslator